 We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct our clinical trials of SEL-212, SEL-403 and SELA-070, and continue research and development for our other product candidates.
 In addition, if we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 Accordingly, we will need to obtain substantial additional funding to continue operations.
-If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.
+If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our clinical trials, our other research and development programs or any future commercialization efforts.

-We believe that our existing cash, cash equivalents, investments, and restricted cash as of March 31, 2018 will enable us to fund our operating expenses and capital expenditure requirements into mid-2019.
+We believe that our existing cash, cash equivalents and short-term investments as of June 30, 2018, will enable us to fund our operating expenses and capital expenditure requirements through the end of the third quarter of 2019.
+The current operating plan accounts for funding in preparation for the planned Phase 3 clinical trial for SEL-212 and initial patient enrollment into a couple of Phase 3 clinical trial sites, but we will require an additional equity offering or other external sources of capital to expand enrollment in the Phase 3 trial and to conduct the planned head-to-head trial against Krystexxa.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including:

-- the progress and results of our clinical trials of SEL-212 and SEL-403; - the number of product candidates that we pursue; - our collaboration agreements remaining in effect, our entering into additional collaboration agreements and our ability to achieve milestones under these agreements; - the cost of manufacturing clinical supplies of our product candidates; - our headcount growth and associated costs; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our other product candidates; - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, including entering into licensing or collaboration arrangements for product candidates.
+- the scope, progress, results and costs of our clinical trials of SEL-212 and SEL-403; - the number of product candidates that we pursue; - our collaboration agreements remaining in effect, our entering into additional collaboration agreements and our ability to achieve milestones under these agreements; - the cost of manufacturing clinical supplies of our product candidates; - our headcount growth and associated costs; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our other product candidates; - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, including entering into licensing or collaboration arrangements for product candidates.